Moustafa-Mohammed/goal-keeper/README.md

 - **User Authentication**: Implement user authentication to allow multiple users to have their own sets of goals.
 - **Completed Goals**: Allow users to mark goals as completed and track their progress.
-- **Data Persistence**: Store goals data in a database to ensure data is not lost when the server restarts.
 - **Sharing Goals**: Add the ability for users to share their goals or collaborate on goals with others.